mnmlstc/core/Readme.rst

  * `MNMLSTC Unittest <https://github.com/mnmlstc/unittest>`_
  * `Sphinx Documentation Generator <http://sphinx-doc.org>`_
  * `Cloud Sphinx Theme <https://pypi.python.org/pypi/cloud_sptheme>`_

+MNMLSTC Unittest is only necessary if building and running the unit tests.

 Sphinx and the Cloud Sphinx Theme are only necessary if generating documentation manually.